JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/02_passing_the_book.md

 [...]
 ```

-And now we can add `initialValue` property to all our fields using the book object we received:
+6. Add the `initialValue` property to all the fields using the received book object:

 ```dart
 Form(